World Series Flasher Julia Rose Exposes Chest To Mark Lifetime Ban, Jokes ‘Anyone Got Tickets For Game 6?’

 Julia had justified her flashing of the Game 5 crowd by pointing out that her publication, Shagmag, was sending proceeds to breast cancer initiatives.

 Having a posing partner is nothing new for Julia.
-The model’s Instagram feed mostly shows her solo, although Julia commonly teams up with fellow models as well.
+The model’s Instagram feed mostly shows her solo, although Julia commonly teams up with model pals as well.
 Julia often teams up with fellow model Valentina Fradegrada, and the two flashed some major underboob in matching bikinis back in April.
 As for Lauren, she recently featured on Julia’s Instagram feed, appearing in a racy topless snap showing both girls wearing nothing but bikini bottoms.

 Julia may have been banned for life from the World Series, but it looks like the ban hasn’t deterred her from conducting business as usual.